-The Official Plan directs the minimum and maximum density of a development block within the Bernard KDA to be between 2.5 FSI and 3.0 FSI.
+The Official Plan directs that the KDA achieve a minimum density of 2.5 FSI and a maximum density of 4.0 FSI overall.
+In order to achieve the purpose, vision and principles for development of the Yonge/ Bernard KDA as set out in Sections 12.1.1, 12.1.2 and 12.1.3 of this Secondary Plan, density will be accommodated on specific development sites and on a Secondary Plan-wide basis in accordance with Schedule 2 to this Secondary Plan.
 Similar to the height strategy and as reflected by the three character areas, the highest densities are directed along the Yonge Street corridor, transitioning down to lower densities adjacent to the Neighbourhood.